Grand Theft Auto IV Review

-A stunning game that sets a new bar for the genre, in both it's breathtaking detail and excellent gameplay.
+A game of impressive scope that sets a new bar for the genre, in both it's amazing detail and excellent gameplay.
 If only Rockstar kept the PC port in the right hands.

 Posted by Alex V (SpectralShock) on Jan 18, 2009 - 7:06pm EST (Jan 18, 2009 19:06)

-There is no better propaganda to join the console way of life than Rockstar’s version of Grand Theft Auto 4.
+There is no better propaganda to join the console way of life than Rockstar’s PC version of Grand Theft Auto 4.
 The initial setup is just the beginning of tons of PC-specific annoyances.
 Installation of service updates for Windows.
 Internet activation of SecuROM.
 Compulsory registration on the Rockstar Social Club website, without which it is impossible to play online or to load your short movies to the site of developers.
 Connecting to the Social Club client, and then of course Games For Windows Live.
 The megabytes of content you have to load before you can even start the game properly, your hand twitching as you fight with the graphical settings, the constant fps drops, trips to the shortcut command line options…during all this time the guy with an Xbox 360 finished a couple of missions.
-Rockstar decided to behave like my Serbian friend with this port – do not take the easy way out

 But enough of that, on with the game.
 And so we begin our life as Niko Belic, an immigrant from Serbia who jumped on the boat across the ocean in hopes of a better life that was promised to him by Roman, his cousin.
 Roman claimed to live the life of luxury since moving to Liberty City – a replica of New York city – and charmed his cousin to make the move.
 However upon arriving, it becomes rather clear that Roman may have exaggerated his worth in “the New World” a little.
 The “Ferrari” turned out to be a used-up taxi cab, and the debt is piling up.
 But lack of funds does not scare Niko, a war veteran back home, so he gets his hands dirty and starts looking for work.
 Work starts off slow, doing some delivery missions and learning your way around the city.
 But it won’t be long until you are hijacking, killing, robbing, and lying your way through the city – now you know you’re playing a Grand Theft Auto game.